How to Choose an Executive Assistant Agency: 12-Point CEO Checklist

 Red Flags When Choosing an Executive Assistant Agency

-Vague top talent language is not enough.
+• The agency cannot explain its vetting process.
+Vague “top talent” language is not enough.
 You should understand how assistants are evaluated.

 How DonnaPro Fits the Checklist

 DonnaPro is built for UK and European CEOs, founders, and business owners who want managed executive assistant support rather than general admin help.
-Every part of the service is designed around executive-level delegation: EU-based assistants, UK-hours alignment, less-than-1% assistant acceptance, Account Manager and Quality Manager support, backup coverage, GDPR-aware workflows, AI-tool training, and a 60-day zero-commitment trial.
+Every part of the service is designed around executive-level delegation: EU-based assistants, UK-hours alignment, less-than-1% assistant acceptance rate, Account Manager and Quality Manager per engagement, backup support included, GDPR-aware workflows, and a 60-day zero-commitment trial before any long-term contract.

 Ready to Choose an Executive Assistant Agency With Confidence?